auditor

 Options:

 • -n, --audit-basename <AUDIT_BASENAME>: If specified, it changes <audit_basename> of the audit files.
-See with option --help for details. [default: hashes.txt]
+See with option --help for details. [default: _auditor_hashes.txt]

 • -f, --audit-full <AUDIT_FULLLIST_FILE>: If specified, uses this whole path as <Audit_FullList>, that can be in anywhere.
 See with option --help for details.